wp-media/imagify-plugin/readme.txt

 == Changelog ==
 = 1.9.13 =
-* Improvement: Update readme with new quotas and description info.
+* Improvement: Update readme with new quotas, FAQ and description info.

 = 1.9.12 - 2020/11/09 =
 * Improvement: Enable plugin to work with new app pricing API.